Helensburgh, N.S.W. Australia

 By the 90's there was a change in attitude toward the few remaining miner's cottages in town.
 The old locals had been born and raised in them and were happy to see them demolished, but many new arrivals found them quaint relics of the past.
 So began a move to restore the few remaining examples of homes that epitomized life in a working class community.
 By now none stood on their original acre of land and many of these sat on small slivers of land with new homes all around them.
 None-the-less, some fine examples remaind.

-The example pictured, called "Pumpkin Cottage", was built around the turn of the century on about three quarters of an acre, one of the few properly constructed with milled timber.
-It was fenced with a loose stone wall, part of which still remains on a neighbouring property.
-There was a well providing drinking water.
-This too is now on a neighbouring property and is still used to top up the neighbours swimming pool.
+The example pictured, called "Pumpkin Cottage", was built around the turn of the century on about three quarters of an acre.
+It was one of the few properly constructed with milled timber.
+The cottage was fenced with a loose stone wall, part of which still remains on a neighbouring property.
+There was a well providing drinking water; this too is now on a neighbouring property and is still used to top up the neighbours swimming pool.
 The land around the cottage was subdivided off on both sides in 1960.
 The cottage is situated in old Helensburgh, "Struggle Town" (it's a struggle to get up to the shops from the bottom end of town).
-Unlike most of these cottages it is set back from the street-front and this gives it quite a pretty feel.
+Unlike most of these cottages it is set back from the street-front and this gives it a comfortable feel.
 It consists of an iron roof, original hardwood planking sides, pine floors and pine lined walls.
 Much of the original interior remains.
 As is typical of these cottages, extensions were added to the rear of the building over the years - kitchen/family, bathroom, laundry.
 The cottage was landscaped by Stan Somerson who was actually born in the cottage.
 Stan died in the late 90's, having lived his whole life in the cottage.
 Stan claims that he planted the Angaphora gum tree at the front of the property when he was a young boy as punishment for having chopped down the original tree.
 Stan's tree is now massive.